genericallyterrible/pandas-dedupe/README.md

 # Types

-Dedupe supports a variety of datatypes; a full list with documentation can be found [here.](https://docs.dedupe.io/en/latest/Variable-definition.html#)
+Dedupe supports a variety of variable types; a full list with documentation can be found [here.](https://docs.dedupe.io/en/latest/Variable-definition.html#)

-pandas-dedupe officially supports the following datatypes:
+pandas-dedupe officially supports the following variable types:

 - **String** - Standard string comparison using string distance metric.
 This is the default type.
 - **Text** - Comparison for sentences or paragraphs of text.
 Uses cosine similarity metric.